Chams-sat/Little-Sprouts/README.md

 - **HTML5**: Semantic markup for structure.
 - **CSS3**: Custom styles with CSS variables for theming, integrated with Tailwind CSS for utility-first styling.
 - **JavaScript (ES6+)**: Interactive functionality including language switching, mobile menu, and form submissions.
-- **Tailwind CSS**: Utility-first CSS framework for rapid UI development (loaded via CDN for simplicity).
+- **Tailwind CSS**: A utility-first CSS framework used with a local build process for optimized production code.
 - **Google Fonts**: Fredoka and Gaegu fonts for a playful, child-friendly typography.
 - **Material Symbols**: Icons for visual elements.